Codecontrol-Oy/SPFileExport/README.md

 Note: Tool only exports the latest version of every file

+Tool fetches file metadatas from **AllDocs** Table, and joins the data with the latest version of the file from **AllDocStreams** -table

 Exports files inside content db to the solution directory:

 ```